zhyde23/multivariable-calculus-gradient-descent-data-science-intro-000/README.md

 ### Learning Objectives

-* Understand how the process of gradient descent when altering both y-intercept and slope variables
+* Understand how gradient descent works when altering both y-intercept and slope variables
 * Understand what it means to take a partial derivative
 * Understand the rule for taking partial derivatives